What's next for AARO?

 Over the past month or so, I have sent AARO-related questions to people of widely variant perspectives who have publicly expressed views on AARO in the past, including Christopher Mellon, Sean Kirkpatrick, Kirk McConnell, Mick West, Tim Gallaudet, Steven Greenstreet, Matthew Pines, and Tim Burchett – all of whom answered.
 I even elicited a somewhat cryptic reply from the Office of the Director of National Intelligence.

-However, my inquiries to Pentagon spokespersons Susan Gough and Eric Pahon, retired intelligence officer David Grusch, potential AARO director Michael Waschull, and the offices of Senators Kirsten Gillibrand and Marco Rubio and Congressmen Robert Garcia and Jared Moskowitz, were among those that so far have gone unanswered.
+However, my inquiries to Pentagon spokespersons Susan Gough and Eric Pahon, former intelligence officer David Grusch, potential AARO director Michael Waschull, and the offices of Senators Kirsten Gillibrand and Marco Rubio and Congressmen Robert Garcia and Jared Moskowitz, were among those that so far have gone unanswered.
 Also, the Inspector General of the Intelligence Community found unpersuasive my arguments as to why he should tell us what he is up to.

 If I have occasion to update or revise this article with new responses or other new information, such revisions will be noted in a log found at the end of the article, as is my usual practice (no "stealth edits").